DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 This section explains how to track ODM usage with the IBM License Service.

-Follow the instructions in the **Installation** section of the [Manual installation without the Operator Lifecycle Manager (OLM)](https://www.ibm.com/docs/en/cloud-paks/foundational-services/4.14.0?topic=ilsfpcr-installing-license-service-without-operator-lifecycle-manager-olm#installation) documentation, **except for the step 3** which should be replaced by:
+Follow the instructions in the **Installation** section of the [Manual installation without the Operator Lifecycle Manager (OLM)](https://www.ibm.com/docs/en/cloud-paks/foundational-services/4.x_cd?topic=ilsfpcr-installing-license-service-without-operator-lifecycle-manager-olm)

 #### 7.2.1 Expose the licensing service using the GKE LoadBalancer